 Rick's Free Auto Repair Advice

-The cost of the AC condenser itself can run from as little as $200 for aftermarket units to as high as $400 for OEM dealer condenser.
-The rest of the cost is labor and refrigerant.
-If you have a shop do the work, a car AC condenser replacement usually runs about $600 to $750, depending on the vehicle.
-However, if you have a late model vehicle with R-1234yf refrigerant, the cost will be higher due to the higher price of the refrigerant.
+An AC condenser can cost as little as $200 for an aftermarket unit and as much as $400 for an OEM dealer condenser.
+The rest of the cost is labor for evacuation and refill, and refrigerant.
+If you have a shop do the work, the typical AC condenser replacement cost runs about $600 to $750, depending on the vehicle.
+However, if you have a late-model car that uses R-1234yf refrigerant, the cost will be higher due to the higher price of the refrigerant.

-If the shop is replacing the condenser as part of another repair, the cost may be lower since the system is already evacuated.
+If the shop is replacing the condenser as part of another repair, the cost may be lower since the system has already been evacuated.

 What is an AC condenser?

-The AC condenser receives hot high pressure refrigerant vapor from the AC compressor.
-The AC condenser is mounted in front of the car’s radiator so air can flow through the unit and remove heat from the refrigerant.
-As the hot high pressure vapor is cooled by the airflow, the vapor condenses and transforms from microchannel condensera hot high pressure vapor into a warm high pressure liquid.
-Once the transformation is complete, the high pressure liquid is pushed to the evaporator inside the cabin where the cooling process begins again.
+The AC condenser receives hot high-pressure refrigerant vapor from the AC compressor.
+It is mounted in front of the car’s radiator so air can flow through the unit and remove heat from the refrigerant.
+As the hot, high-pressure vapor is cooled by the airflow, the vapor condenses and transforms into a warm high-pressure liquid.
+Once the transformation is complete, the high-pressure liquid is released into the evaporator inside the dash, where the cooling process begins again.

 Why you can’t flush a modern AC condenser

-To gain maximum heat transfer, modern condensers are built with micro-channels that are so small, they can’t be flushes.
-In addition, many are made with parallel construction as opposed to the older serpentine construction.
-So flushing is impossible.
+To maximize heat transfer, modern condenser tubes have microchannel passages so small that they trap and hold contaminants.
+They can’t be flushed like older models that had much larger passages.
+In addition, many condensers are made with parallel construction as opposed to the older serpentine construction, making flushing impossible.

 What causes an AC condenser to fail?

-Impact— Since the AC condenser sits upfront right behind the grille, rocks and road debris can damage the delicate fins, causing a restriction in the flow of refrigerant or a puncture that causes the refrigerant to leak out.
-A punctured AC condenser can’t be repaired, it must be replaced.
+Impact—Since the AC condenser sits up front, right behind the grille, rocks and road debris can damage the delicate fins, restricting the flow of refrigerant or puncturing it, causing the refrigerant to leak out.
+A punctured AC condenser can’t be repaired; it must be replaced.

 Can you perform an AC condenser replacement yourself?

 Yes.
 The repair itself isn’t difficult.
-But first you must pay a shop to remove all the refrigerant from the system.
+But first, you must pay a shop to remove all the refrigerant from the system.
 Once it’s empty, removing the old condenser is a simple job of disconnecting the two lines from the condenser and receiver/drier and replacing it with a new unit.
 You can purchase a new condenser from rockauto.com.
-Once installed, evacuate the system, add 1-oz of the correct AC oil and then recharge with refrigerant.
+Once installed, add 1 oz of the correct AC oil.
+Then, evacuate the system and recharge it with refrigerant.

 ©, 2022 Rick Muscoplat